 As a feline rescue group, it is all too common to find abandoned, domesticated cats.
 These cats enter our program, are vetted, and put up for adoption as soon as possible.

-In our 18 years of existence, nearly 16,000 cats have been spayed/neutered and vaccinated at the cost-effective CRU clinics.
+In our 21 years of existence, Cats R Us has facilitated the spay/neuter of nearly 15,000 cats.
 This has contributed greatly to the effort of controlling the problem of feline over-population in our area.